mortimer-lab/bactGAP/README.md

 # bactGAP Bacterial genome assembly pipeline for the Mortimer Lab at UGA

 # Pipeline Requirements
 This pipeline requires conda for software installation and Snakemake.
-If you are running this pipeline on Sapelo2 or another cluster with the UGA
+If you are running this pipeline on Sapelo2 or another cluster with slurm, you also need the snakemake executor plugin for slurm.

 ## Installing snakemake
 1. Install conda or mamba.
 We recommend [miniforge](https://conda-forge.org/download/).